Dataworks-with-Hashir/Upliance_/README.md

 # Upliance_

-The upliance dataset have been analysed and was found out that Spaghetti and Grilled Chicken were the popular dishes furthermore these is no correlation between the Demographic factor and number of orders utilising the pearson correlationship additonally graphically visualising we found out that the cooking session and the number of orders have no direct raltionship between them
+The appliance dataset has been analyzed and was found out that Spaghetti and Grilled Chicken were the popular dishes furthermore, there is no correlation between the Demographic factor and the  number of orders utilizing the Pearson correlations additionally graphically visualising we found out that the cooking session and the number of orders have no direct relationship between them